CONSIDERATIONS IN IDENTIFYING AND EVALUATING THE LITERATURE

 Inadequate/Insufficient Evidence to Determine Whether an Association Exists

-The available studies are of insufficient quality, validity, consistency, or statistical power to permit a conclusion regarding the presence or absence of an association between deployment to the Gulf War and a health outcome in humans.
+Evidence is of insufficient quantity, quality, or consistency to permit a conclusion regarding the existence of an association between exposure to a specific agent and a specific health outcome in humans.

 Limited/Suggestive Evidence of No Association